 The Party Decorations:

-We decided that the girls would eat dinner in our dining room, so to make it festive we decorated with tissue paper pom-poms and these little cards with the pony and puppy art.
-We placed a few beanie baby ponies and puppies in hurricane glass holders and polka-dotted the table with jellybeans.
+We decided that the girls would eat dinner in our dining room, so to make it festive we decorated with tissue paper pom-poms and little cards with the pony and puppy art.
+We placed a few beanie baby ponies and puppies in hurricane glass holders and sprinkled the table with jellybeans to be edible confetti!

 The Goodie Bags, Cake, Party Punch, and Popcorn Bags:

-Our final prep for the party included baking this multi-layered cake, preparing our family-favorite “party punch”, assembling popcorn bags to be passed out during the movie, and putting together goodie bags for the guests to take home.
+Our final prep for the party included baking this multi-layered rainbow cake, preparing our family-favorite “party punch,” assembling popcorn bags to be passed out during the movie, and putting together goodie bags for the guests to take home.

-I always say that the decor is nice, but the heart of the party is how you entertain the guests and make the birthday child feel special.
-So here is how our pony and puppy party unfolded:
+I always say that party decor is nice, but the heart of the party is how you entertain the guests and make the birthday child feel special.
+So here is how our puppies and ponies party unfolded:

-6pm- Guests arrived (we invited 9 girls).
-As we waited for everyone to show up, the girls enjoyed playing Just Dance 3 on the Wii.
+As we waited for our nine guests to show up, the girls enjoyed playing Just Dance on the Wii.
 And let me tell you- this could have been the event to carry the entire party!
 The girls loved playing this as a group- no one cares who gets to hold the Wii remote, they just want to DANCE!